A Collaborative Approach to Living Longer Better

 The System Approach

-Polyatrics is a cross-sector collaboration between NHS, Public Health and allied health sectors.
+Polyatrics is a cross-sector collaboration between NHS, Public Health, allied health sectors and partner companies.

 Our aim is to harness the experience, manpower, resources, services and technologies from across these sectors to supplement and support the NHS Whole System approach.

-Working with NHS Integrated Care Boards we are building on the Phase One Pilot conducted in South West London to empower citizens and patients to take more responsibility for managing their health and wellbeing.
-This improves population health, reduces service demand and takes workload out of the Health & Care System.
+Working with NHS Integrated Care Boards we are building on the Phase One Pilot conducted in South West London to empower people to take more responsibility for managing their health and wellbeing.
+This improves population health, supports Disease Prevention, reduces service demand and takes workload out of the Health & Care System.

 The Long Term Goal